clinicedc/edc-action-item/README.md

 * for forms that do not fit well in a visit schedule;
 * for forms that are required based on some clinical event.

-Action items have are tracked.
+Action items are tracked.
 Each is allocated a unique `action_identifier` and maintain status (New, Open, Closed).

 Actions can be chained.
-One action can create another `next` action.
+One action can create another action, group of actions or recreate itself.

 ### Adverse Events, Death, OffSchedule are all good candidates.